 - Outlined ingredient icons

-DAMA is a vegan brand that speaks to plant-based food enthusiasts.
+The first on the list of the best coffee logos is DAMA, a vegan brand that speaks to plant-based food enthusiasts.
 And for coffee lovers within that space, their Drip Bag Coffee is an absolute hit.

 Hong Kong-based branding agency VincDesign created a beautiful brand logo that features a vintage-inspired layout.
 One look and consumers get that warm and fuzzy feeling of having their first sip of coffee!
 Also, the framed logo design sits well with the artisanal box packaging.

 Along with the elegant wordmark, the logo features two icons representing the essential ingredients of drip coffee.
-And to make the brand even more recognizable, the agency used shades of brown, beige and white.
+To make the brand even more recognizable, the agency used shades of brown, beige, and white.
 You absolutely can’t go wrong with a coffee-inspired color story!